Walter Stith

-Walter Stith (born January 2, 1983, in Atlanta, Georgia) is an American football offensive tackle who played for the Buffalo Bills of the National Football League.
+Walter Stith (born January 2, 1983) is an American football offensive tackle who played for the Buffalo Bills of the National Football League.
 He was originally signed by the Cleveland Browns as an undrafted free agent in 2006.
 He played collegiately at North Carolina A&T. Stith signed as a free agent with the BC Lions of the Canadian Football League in May 2008.
 He was released in July 2009.